PGSS/pgss2020-corecs-jupyter-d1/README.md

 The link at the top of this page will give you a very small Linux machine to do some basic commands and Python work.
-To save anything from these sessions, you will have to copy and paste it out of the Juypter tab.
-The small Linux computer will cease to exist when you close the tab.
+To save anything from these sessions, you will have to copy and paste it out of the Juypter tab. *The small Linux computer will cease to exist when you close the tab!*

 ## Getting to your Shiny, New, Ephemeral Linux Environment